CQCL/qujax/README.md

 * [Citing qujax](#citing-qujax)
 * [API Reference](https://cqcl.github.io/qujax/api/)

-qujax is a [JAX](https://github.com/google/jax)-based Python library for the classical simulation of gate-based quantum computation.
+qujax is a [JAX](https://github.com/google/jax)-based Python library for the classical simulation of quantum circuits.
 It is designed to be *simple*, *fast* and *flexible*.

-It follows a functional programming design by translating quantum circuits into pure functions.
-This allows qujax to [seamlessly and directly interface with JAX](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions), enabling access to its powerful automatic differentiation tools, just-in-time compiler, vectorization capabilities, GPU/TPU integration and growing ecosystem of packages.
+It follows a functional programming design by translating circuits into pure functions.
+This allows qujax to [seamlessly and directly interface with JAX](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions), enabling direct access to its powerful automatic differentiation tools, just-in-time compiler, vectorization capabilities, GPU/TPU integration and growing ecosystem of packages.

 qujax can be used for both pure and mixed quantum state simulation.
 It supports both the standard gate set and user-defined custom operations, including general quantum channels, allowing one to model device noise and errors.